-Train High Eat Low for Osteoarthritis (THE LO Study)
+Train High Eat Low for Osteoarthritis (THE LO Study) - NHMRC funded

 (Funded by the NHMRC)

-ed Resistance Exercise and Type 2 Diabetes in Older Adults (The GREAT2DO Study)
+Graded Resistance Exercise and Type 2 Diabetes in Older Adults (The GREAT2DO Study)

 Currently, there nearly 200 million adults with diabetes in the world, with this number estimated to rise to 333 million by the year 2025.
 Approximately 20% of older Australians have type 2 diabetes, 50% of it undiagnosed.
 Older adults comprise the largest group of adults with diabetes in Australia and internationally, and the excess morbidity, mortality and health care expenditures (government and personal) associated with this condition are rising rapidly, highlighting the urgent need to address strategies for this global epidemic.

 We will use high velocity progressive resistance training (PRT), as it is the most specific way to target the most abundant and most insulin-resistant fast twitch muscle fibres in diabetes, and it has been shown to help prevent diabetes in high-risk adults.
 PRT has been shown to reduce blood pressure and improve dyslipidaemia and systemic inflammation, the risk factor profile linked to cardiovascular disease in this cohort.

 The GREAT2DO Study aims to define the mechanisms of adaptation, feasibility, safety, and long-term adherence to Power Training to improve health outcomes for this fast growing population.
 Translation into clinical practice and generalisability is enhanced by the community setting we have chosen for implementation, the 12 month intervention and 5 year follow-up, and the typical older diabetic patients with metabolic syndrome and multiple co-morbidities we will recruit.